 All 4 production metrics achieved.
 Hallucination rate meaningfully reduced vs. baseline generic AI implementation.

 Guidy went from a generic chatbot that hallucinated confidently to a grounded knowledge assistant that answers accurately from real content and says "I don't know" when it doesn't.
-The pipeline architecture, chunking, embedding, MySQL vector store, and hybrid retrieval, is now a repeatable internal capability deployable for healthcare document Q&A, enterprise knowledge bases, and e-commerce product assistants.
+The pipeline architecture (chunking, embedding, MySQL vector store, and hybrid retrieval) is now a repeatable internal capability we deploy for healthcare document Q&A, enterprise knowledge bases, and e-commerce product assistants.